Read on and learn how to mitigate the anti-social side effects of eating garlic

 Parsley, Apples or Milk!

-Chewing parsley is a great way to neutralise the garlic in the mouth.
-Apple can also help with this.
+Chewing parsley or mint leaves are a great way to neutralise the garlic in your mouth.
+Apples can also help with this.
 We hear that drinking milk has some scientific credence behind it as a remedy for garlic breath.
 Apparently, the more fat in the milk, the better it does at reducing garlic breath.